arbovm/pipelight/README.md

 Now it shows, that only ``X-Runtime``, ``Date`` and parts of the ``ETag`` changed.

-Let'a try this again using ``Accept-Encoding: gzip`` to force compresssion:
+Let's try this again using ``Accept-Encoding: gzip`` to force compresssion:

     curl -Is https://github.com -c cookies.txt -b cookies.txt -H'Accept-Encoding: gzip' | pipelight